Kaiden Guhle and Patrik Laine traveled with the team - Dose.ca

 The club flew in from yesterday morning's practice in Brossard: remember that on Saturday, the Habs will (also) be in New York to take on the Rangers.

 And what do you know?
-Patrik Laine and Kaiden Guhle, who are currently injured, are making the trip with the team.
+Patrik Laine and Kaiden Guhle, who are currently injured, made the trip with the team.
 Renaud Lavoie talked about it tonight in his column with JiC:

 VIDEO | @renlavoietva gives news of Kirby Dach and Patrik Laine: https://t.co/T85TILjDlh #GoHabsGo